-Cross-domain single sign-on (CDSSO) provides a safe mechanism for managing access across one or multiple domains in a single organization.
+Cross-domain single sign-on (CDSSO) is an AM-specific capability that provides SSO inside the same organization within a single domain or across domains.
 For example, CDSSO allows your AM servers in the DNS domain .internal.net to provide authentication and authorization to web and Java agents from the .internal.net domain and other DNS domains, such as .example.net.